top of page

 Charles McCune also gave generously to charitable organizations, mostly in the Pittsburgh area, while seeking no public recognition of his philanthropy.
 He established the Foundation in memory of his parents, Janet Lockhart McCune and John Robison McCune.
 He left us a legacy less of what to do, and more of how to do it.
 As those who knew him will attest, his style of dealing with people and with challenges would be described as purposeful, simple, and direct.
 The Foundation he created continues to provide capital to people with good ideas and the ability to execute them.

-In 2024 the Distribution Committee disbursed 94 new and conditional grants totaling $47,572,750.
-The 2024 Annual Report lists these grants.
-Our average grant size this year is $506,093.
-Seventy percent of all our grants made this year were dedicated to the Sunset Strategy but, more importantly, 95% of all dollars granted were dedicated to the Sunset.
-The spending rate this year was 29% of invested assets at the end of the fiscal year.
+In reviewing the work of the Foundation in 2025, the Distribution Committee disbursed 93 new and conditional grants totaling $41,808,750.
+The 2025 Annual Report lists these grants.
+Our average grant size this year was $449,556.
+One-third of our grants in 2025, reflecting 78% of all dollars granted, were dedicated to the Sunset Strategy.
+The spending rate this year was 31% of the assets invested at the end of the fiscal year.
+Given the spend-down nature of our work, we continue to see these amounts increase on an annual basis as more and more of our grantmaking efforts are guided by the Sunset Strategy.

 Contact Information